Here's Our Rant About DICK'S Sporting Goods Inc. (DKS)

 Sponsored

+The average price from analysts is $126.84, which is $17.49 above the current price.
 DKS currently public float of 52.95M and currently shorts hold a 23.67% ratio of that float.
-Today, the average trading volume of DKS was 1.64M shares.
+Today, the average trading volume of DKS was 1.67M shares.

 DKS’s Market Performance

-DKS stocks went down by -3.07% for the week, with a monthly drop of -11.29% and a quarterly performance of -11.95%, while its annual performance rate touched -28.27%.
-The volatility ratio for the week stands at 4.28% while the volatility levels for the past 30 days are set at 4.38% for DICK’S Sporting Goods Inc. The simple moving average for the period of the last 20 days is -10.16% for DKS stocks with a simple moving average of -1.55% for the last 200 days.
+DKS stocks went up by 0.58% for the week, with a monthly jump of 0.51% and a quarterly performance of -1.16%, while its annual performance rate touched -22.22%.
+The volatility ratio for the week stands at 4.19% while the volatility levels for the past 30 days are set at 4.41% for DICK’S Sporting Goods Inc. The simple moving average for the period of the last 20 days is -0.30% for DKS stocks with a simple moving average of 8.62% for the last 200 days.

 Analysts’ Opinion of DKS